Now offering Internet

 A note regarding COVID-19: During these stressful, uncertain times, you may be searching for a new source of support, or you might be having overwhelming feelings that you’d like some assistance sorting through.

-I am accepting new patients at this time, and to do my part in keeping the community safe, I’m offering video and phone sessions to all patients.
+I am accepting new patients at this time, and to help you with your comfort level, I’m offering both in-person video and phone sessions to all patients.

-If you’re looking for a gay therapist and you’re living with challenges such as:
+If you’re looking for a supportive and understanding therapist and you’re living with challenges such as:

 - Anxiety, including panic attacks, and depression